Small Molecule Drug Discovery Market

 Pharmaceutical Companies

 Pharmaceutical companies dominate the end user segment, accounting for 44% of the small molecule drug discovery market.
 These organizations drive large-scale efforts in drug development pipelines, from target validation to clinical trials.
-Their robust R&D capabilities, investment power, and global reach enable high-volume discovery and commercialization of small molecule therapies.
+Their robust R&D capabilities, investment power, and reach enable high-volume discovery and commercialization of small molecule therapies.

 Biotechnology Companies